fwpt/http2mqtt/README.md

 Enable the service on system start: `sudo systemctl enable http2mqtt@user.service`
 Start the service now: `sudo systemctl start http2mqtt@user.service`

-The web server should not be running on the configured port.
+The web server should now be running on the configured port.

 ## Limitations
 This is currently a basic implementation with no support for TLS (HTTPS) or authentication.
-While I do not plan to implement such features, the script can be extended easily to cater for this.
+While I do not plan to implement such features, the script can be easily extended to cater for this.

-A basic topic whitelist is implemented along with some very basic validation on the topic and message string format.
-This implementation is not suitable to be exposed to the internet.
+A topic whitelist is implemented along with some basic validation on the topic and message string format.
+This implementation is not suitable to be exposed to the internet because that would allow anyone to publish to your MQTT broker.

 **Topic format**: MQTT topic should only contain printable ASCII characters, no spaces.
 **Message format**: I only need a-Z, 0-9 and some special characters like space, dot, (, ), -, _ for my use-case but feel free to adapt if required.
 Message length is also set to maximum 100 characters at the moment.

+## Help/support
+Please drop me a line if you face any issues.